A+ (increase font size) | Reset (reset font size) | A- (reduce font size)

 Adaptive Cruise Control

-Adaptive Cruise Control is now a common feature found in many different vehicle makes and models.
-It allows you to set a fixed speed and following distance from the vehicle in front of you by automatically speeding up or slowing down.
+Adaptive Cruise Control is now a common feature in many vehicles.
+It allows you to set a fixed speed and following distance, automatically adjusting your speed based on traffic ahead.

-Drivers using Adaptive Cruise Control reported that they change lanes less frequently and experience lower levels of stress when driving long distances.
+Drivers using Adaptive Cruise Control report changing lanes less frequently and experiencing lower levels of stress during longer drives.

 • It may not work under poor weather conditions, such as heavy rain or fog.